 This is a way of thinking about your life as a whole so far.
 Have you made mistakes?
 What would you do differently?
 What have you learned?
 What do you still struggle with?

 Does your younger self have anything to say to you?

 What do you see in your younger self that you feel you’ve lost?
 Joy, curiosity?

 If you find you can’t think of much to say, as I have learned it’s not too late to change.
 The past is about a life worth retelling.
 So what do you want your story to be about?

 What do you regret not doing?
 Opportunities missed.
 Did you spend your time wisely?
 Have you lived the life you imagined and hoped for when you were his/her age?

 If your answer is no, do not be troubled, I feel many of us don’t.
 For all of us the past is pockmarked by failure and mistakes.
 Yet that is required if we are to learn and grow.

 I would tell my younger self all the knowledge and wisdom I have accrued.
 So something of fear, and loneliness.
 The importance of connection with others and much more.

-My answer to this question can be found in a short letter I wrote to myself here.
 I wanted to tell the young Richard what is important.
 What works and doesn’t.
 What to focus on, and what will lead him astray.
 I will tell him of some of the experiences I had.